Here’s How to Sleep Like a Baby After a C-Section (updated for 2024)

 Why Sleep After a C-Section Promotes Healing

 The sleep cycle is essential to your bodily functions and is especially important when recovering from a physical injury or medical procedure.
-During the various stages, the brain receives 4%-25% more blood flow than when you’re awake.
+During the various stages, the brain receives 4% to 25% more blood flow than when you’re awake.

 Increased blood flow during minimal consciousness allows your brain to focus on your body’s primary needs.
 The cellular activity and energy that would typically help you think, digest and stay awake during the day can divert to healing your C-section wound while you sleep.